CPPavithra/PathPlanning-RRTstar/README.md

 - Make the obstacle detection using grid map better; right now I have used the logic of height threshhold (z axis) to help the rover navigate through and avoid the obstacles in sight.
 The theshhold is set to 0.1, change it accordingly
 - Remote Piloting
+- Increase the threshold to reduce the error margin

 ## Sample Output
 - Coordinates printed on the terminal